HorizonAILab/HorizonAILab.github.io/pages/1_homepage.md

 ### Contact

-Address: College of Liberal Arts and Sciences, National University of Defense Technology: No.1 Fuyuan Road, Kaifu District, Changsha, Hunan, China
+Address: College of Liberal Arts and Sciences, National University of Defense Technology: No.1 Fuyuan Road, Kaifu District, Changsha, Hunan, China, 410073

-Postcode: 410073

 Office: Room 4201A, College of Liberal Arts and Sciences, National University of Defense Technology

-- Prospective students: I am actively looking for strong and motivated students to join our group!
-If you are interested in working with me, please apply through the NUDT Master program and mention me in your application (and I can't respond to all individual emails).

-- NUDT students: (1) If you are already a graduate student at NUDT, feel free to reach out.
-(2) I am also accepting undergraduate students for senior thesis advising or independent work.
-Please fill out this form before e-mailing me.
-I also recommend you take [Machine Learning Course instructed by Hung-yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/courses_ML20.html) (or at least one of pattern recognition or computer vision classes) before getting into machine learning research.